Stool Analysis - What's It all About and How can it Help You?

 UNLOCKING THE SECRETS HELD IN YOUR GUT

-As a nutritional therapist, I have learned that a well-nourished gut is a foundation of overall health.
+As a nutritional therapy practitioner, I have learned that a well-nourished gut is a foundation of overall health.
 This is because the nutrients your body extracts from food through digestion and absorption influence the function of every system and cell in your body.

 You could be eating the most nutrient-dense diet, but if your body struggles to digest and absorb those nutrients effectively, you may still fall short of true nourishment.
-Beyond that, your gut is a vital detoxification pathway, helping to clear out toxins and excess hormones that could otherwise contribute to imbalances.
+Moreover, your gut is a powerhouse of immune function - it houses a significant portion of your immune system- and acts as a vital detox pathway by clearing toxins and excess hormones that might otherwise lead to imbalances.

-This is why poor skin health, autoimmune conditions, allergies, chronic fatigue, brain fog, hormone imbalances, and low mood, among many other symptoms, can often be traced back to what’s happening in your gut.
+These connections are why poor skin, autoimmune conditions, allergies, chronic fatigue, brain fog, hormone imbalances, and low mood, among many other symptoms, can often be traced back to what’s happening in the gut.

-Good digestion relies on a carefully coordinated series of digestive actions and secretions.
-This is supported by a thriving ecosystem of bacteria in our guts, that help to break down food and keep less desirable microbes at bay.
-A lack of any of the digestive juices, an imbalance in gut bacteria, an overgrowth of potentially pathogenic microbes, or changes in how fast food moves through the digestive system can all adversely affect digestion and absorption.
+Effective digestion relies on a carefully coordinated series of digestive actions and secretions.
+A thriving ecosystem of gut bacteria supports these processes by breaking down food and keeping potentially harmful microbes in check.
+When there’s a lack of digestive juices, an imbalance in gut bacteria, or an overgrowth of potentially pathogenic microbes, or changes in gut motility, the digestion and absorption of nutrients can be compromised.

-Some of the most common signs of an unhappy gut include heartburn, excessive bloating, frequent burping, nausea, abdominal discomfort, fluctuating bowel movements, and food intolerances.
+Common signs of an ‘unhappy’ gut include heartburn, excessive bloating, frequent burping, nausea, abdominal discomfort, difficult or fluctuating bowel movements, and food intolerances.
 Understandably, symptoms like these can really impact quality of life and detract from the enjoyment of eating.

 STOOL ANALYSIS AND IBS